LAWS AND REGULATIONS

-The INLA is providing members with sample forms to help contractors comply with the lein laws, Idaho Code Section (45-525).
+The INLA is providing members with sample forms to help contractors comply with the lien laws, Idaho Code Section (45-525).
 Although this law was first put in place in 2002, many contractors have not been complying.
-While the lein law gives contractors five business days instead of 24 hours to serve the property owner, it also contains specific disclosure requirements on the part of the contractor.
+While the lien law gives contractors five business days instead of 24 hours to serve the property owner, it also contains specific disclosure requirements on the part of the contractor.

 General contractors (anyone entering into a contract for more than $2,000 to construct, alter or repair any improvements on residential real property) with a residential property owner or potential purchaser must provide the following information: